 - Introduce participants to ski touring at Rogers Pass

 - Find as much good powder skiing as possible

 - Have fun and do a lot of skiing

 Our Roger’s Pass ski groups tend to be small.

-Our instructors are certified professional ski guides who are licenced and trained to guide and instruct in the backcountry.
-There will be a maximum of 7 participants per guide and a maximum of 12 participants on the program.
+Our instructors are certified professional ski guides who are licensed and trained to guide and instruct in the backcountry.
+There will be a maximum of 6 participants per guide and a maximum of 12 participants in the program.
 The program will require 4 participants to run.

-Transport to Roger’s Pass is not included in this program.
+Transport to Revelstoke/Roger’s Pass is not included in this program.